MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/Universal-actions-for-adaptive-cards/authentication-flow-in-universal-action-for-adaptive-cards.md

 The OAuth or nominal Authentication steps for Adaptive Cards with Universal Actions are similar to bot in Teams.

 Ensure that you added authentication to your teams bot.
-To learn more about how to create an authentication-enabled bot, how to deploy the bot to Azure and associate it with an identity provider, and how to integrate the bot within Microsoft Teams, see [add authentication to your Teams bot](../../../bots/how-to/authentication/add-authentication.md)
+To learn more about how to create an authentication-enabled bot, how to deploy the bot to Azure and associate it with an identity provider, and how to integrate the bot within Microsoft Teams, see [add authentication to your Teams bot](../../../bots/how-to/authentication/add-authentication.md).

-For a OAuth or nominal sign-on experience in which the user is presented with a sign-in button or link and the following is the authentication flow:
+For an OAuth or nominal sign-on experience in which the user is presented with a sign-in button or link, the following is the OAuth or nominal sign-on flow:

 :::image type="content" source="../../../assets/images/authentication/oauth-flow-ac.png" alt-text="Screenshot shows you the authentication flow for the Adaptive Cards with Universal Actions.":::